Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

 My trip to this national park started with a 1-hour drive from Delhi.
 After buying an entry ticket, I booked a battery car for 400 rupees (4 people) to tour the 3.5 km long route around Sultanpur Lake.

 People can also walk this path according to their convenience.
-There are four watchtowers inside the park to see birds more clearly.
-The bird’s view from here is better during the early morning or sunset.
+Four watchtowers are inside the park to see birds more clearly.
+The birds’ view from here is better during the early morning or sunset.

 After entering the park, take the first right to reach the first observation centre.
-You can watch maximum birds from here.
-Don’t forget to bring a binocular or long-lens camera to catch a glimpse of the birds and animals here.
+You can watch the maximum birds from here.
+Don’t forget to bring binoculars or a long-lens camera to catch a glimpse of the birds and animals here.
 Since it was wintertime, many birds, including the migratory ones, could be seen.

-We hired a guide for Rs 500 who told us the names and unique facts about different birds for better information.
+We hired a guide for Rs 500, who told us the names and unique facts about different birds for better information.
 The entire trip was filled with soothing bird sounds.
-The trip ended with spending time in the Interpretation Center, a beautiful bird library.
+The trip ended with spending time in the Interpretation Centre, a beautiful bird library.

 Tips For Visiting Sultanpur National Park